The 2023 UQ flu vaccination program is closed now.

 Program details

-The program will commence on 2 May 2023 and will be available at the following UQ locations:
+The program will run from Monday 22 April until mid-May 2024.
+Vaccinations will be available at the following UQ locations:

 • Gatton campus - UQ Health Care